Last Updated on

 For each component, the reader should seriously consider each question and write a description of how they are doing in each area.

-This worksheet is specifically intended for people who are struggling with substance abuse or addiction.
+This worksheet from Therapist Aid is specifically intended for people who are struggling with substance abuse or addiction.
 Completing this worksheet can help clients identify and understand their wants, and encourage them to make a plan to reach the future they want without drugs or alcohol.

 - The first section is “My career, school or professional life will be affected…” Below this, there are two columns labeled “If I continue using:” and “If I quit using:” that are to be completed by the client.